Share your testimony.

 Talk about Jesus.

 Muslims like to talk about Jesus.
 He is mentioned numerous times in the Qur’an.
 Try to develop the skill of bringing conversations back to Jesus and do not become sidetracked with lesser things (al-Qaeda, ISIS, 9/11, wars, nationalism, Israel or another political ideology for that matter).
 Resolve to know nothing except Christ and Him crucified (1 Cor.
 2).
 Believing in Jesus is the only sufficient stumbling block to Muslims following Him.
 You do not need to speak about Muhammad or Islam.
 There is no need to make Islam the Qur’an or Muhammad look bad for Jesus to look good.
 Jesus looks great all on his own.
 If you have other stumbling blocks between you and Muslims knowing Jesus, ask the Lord to remove them.
-If you have fear about speaking to Muslims about Jesus, ask the Lord to remove the it.
+If you have fear about speaking to Muslims about Jesus, ask the Lord to remove it.
+See our Field Guide: What do Muslims Believe about Jesus for more on this topic.

 Share Bible stories early and often.